 It should go without saying that reading the Bible is important.
-But, for those of us who cannot read the original Hebrew, Aramaic and Greek, we rely on Bible translations for our daily dose of the Word.
-The full Bible exists in 670 languages, and portions of the scriptures in more than 3300 languages.
-In English alone, there are more than 100 translations to choose from.
-How then can we know that when we read the Bible in our mother tongue, that we are really getting to grips with the pure, Spirit-breathed Word of God?
+But for those of us who cannot read the original Hebrew, Aramaic and Greek, we rely on one or other Bible translation for our daily dose of the Word.
+The full Bible exists in 670 languages, and portions of the Scriptures in more than 3,300 languages.
+In English alone, there are more than 100 translations from which to choose.
+How then can we know that, when we read the Bible in our mother tongue, we are really getting to grips with the pure, Spirit-breathed Word of God?

-It’s said, the best Bible is the one you read, and to a certain extent, this is true.
+It’s said that the best Bible is the one you read, and, to a certain extent, this is true.
 Certainly, a Bible in your hand is worth two on your shelf.
 But not all Bible translations are created equal.
 There are two ways of looking at Bible translations.
 One way is by considering the translation philosophy.
-Categorising this way there are four main types: word-for-word, formal, dynamic, and paraphrase.
+Categorising this way, there are four main types: word-for-word, formal, dynamic and paraphrase.

 The inherent danger in Dynamic translations is the necessity for interpretation.
 How do you provide clarity, beyond what is written, without moving into commentary?
 Simply put, you can’t.
 But Dynamic translations are not bad.
 They attempt to be transparent by allowing readers direct access to the thoughts and ideas of the original in modern, relevant language.
 A good Dynamic translation (Christian Standard Bible (CSB), New International Version (NIV), New Living Bible (NLT)) can be great to use as an everyday Bible.

 In 1971, after watching his children struggle with other available translations, Kenneth Taylor produced the Living Bible (LB), his own Paraphrase of an existing English translation.
 Paraphrases are not really Bibles at all.
 The words of Scripture are not translated from the Hebrew and Greek, rather, the ideas are reimagined in colloquial, familiar language.